 All HIP projects target either AMD or NVIDIA platform.
-The platform affects which headers are included and which libraries are used for linking.
+The platform affects the headers that are included and libraries that are used for linking.

 - 'HIP_PLATFORM_HCC' is defined if the HIP platform targets AMD - 'HIP_PLATFORM_NVCC' is defined if the HIP platform targets NVIDIA